AviatorMndz/aaronochoa-portfolio/README.md

 # aaronochoa-portfolio
-Portfolio of academic and personal projects in robotics, automation, and embedded systems.
 Hey!
 I’m Aarón 👋

 I’m currently studying Mechatronics Engineering at Tec de Monterrey.
 I love building things that move, think, and improve systems — from autonomous vehicles to control circuits and process optimization using Lean Six Sigma.